Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 ## Task 3: Data connector to your instance of Microsoft Sentinel

 In this task you will walk through the steps involved in setting up a data connector to your instance of Microsoft Sentinel and selecting a built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
-Note: Azure lab subscriptions may experience greater than normal delays in connecting to a data source and/or visualizing data.
+   >**Note**: Azure lab subscriptions may experience greater than normal delays in connecting to a data source and/or visualizing data.

 1. In the **Search resources, services, and docs** search for **Microsoft Sentinel (1)** then select **Microsoft Sentinel (2)** from the search results.